-- " Most malignant tumours causing superior vena cava (SVC) syndrome are sensitive to radiotherapy. - " Chemotherapy is an effective option for treatment of lung cancer, lymphomas, and germ cell tumours.[26] - " Thymomas that are resistant to chemotherapy and radiation may require surgical resection and SVC reconstruction (operative mortality rate of 5% and patency rate of 80% to 90%).[27] - " Selection of therapy will depend on the type of malignancy, staging, and histopathology.
-See Small cell lung cancer, Non-small cell lung cancer, Non-Hodgkin's lymphoma, Thymic tumour.
+" Most malignant tumors causing superior vena cava (SVC) syndrome are sensitive to radiation therapy.

+" Chemotherapy is an effective option for treatment of lung cancer, lymphomas, and germ cell tumors.[26]

+" Thymomas that are resistant to chemotherapy and radiation may require surgical resection and SVC reconstruction (operative mortality rate of 5% and patency rate of 80% to 90%).[27]

-plus percutaneous endovascular stenting
+" Selection of therapy will depend on the type of malignancy, staging and histopathology.
+See Small cell lung cancer, Non-small cell lung cancer, Non-Hodgkin lymphoma, Thymic tumor plus percutaneous endovascular stenting